aquariumbio/aquarium/docs/_docs/protocol_developer/protocol_tutorial.md

 - `Collection.spread sample_list, 'collection_type_name'` - Creates an appropriate number of collections of "collection_type_name" and fills collections with the sample_list.
   The sample list can be Samples, Items, or integers.

-### Common definitions and record identifiers

-It is tempting to use constant values to search with record identifiers, but these identifiers are determined by how the database is built and could change.
-So, use the sample names instead as demonstrated above.

-However, the catch is that the names you should use are also determined by the inventory of your Aquarium instance.
-To help maintain a common set of names, we provide a database dump with definitions of common types.
-See the [Aquarium deployment instructions](deployment.md) for details.

 ### Provisioning Items